Japan Warns of Action over Rapid Currency Moves

 Tokyo is suspected to have intervened on at least two separate days last week to support the yen after it tumbled to lows last seen more than three decades ago.

-Bank of Japan data suggested authorities spent more than ¥9 trillion ($58.4 billion) in defense of the currency, helping lift the yen from a 34-year low of 160.245 per dollar to a roughly one-month high of 151.86 over the span of a week.
+Bank of Japan data suggested authorities spent more than 9 trillion yen ($58.4 billion) in defense of the currency, helping lift the yen from a 34-year low of 160.245 per dollar to a roughly one-month high of 151.86 over the span of a week.

 Tokyo is estimated to have spent around $60 billion during its last forays in the market to prop up the yen in September and October 2022.

-The yen JPY=EBS, which is down nearly 9% on the dollar this year, was last trading around 154.50 in the early Asian afternoon.
+The yen JPY=EBS, which is down nearly 9% on the dollar this year, was last trading around 154.26 in the late Asian afternoon.

 Japan is reluctant to intervene in the currency market considering its limited available dollar cash reserves and U.S. Treasury Secretary Janet Yellen’s comments that such moves were acceptable only in rare circumstances, said Hideo Kumano, chief economist at Dai-ichi Life Research Institute.